ligato/docs/docs/user-guide/concepts.md

 Interfaces are the most common configuration item programmed into VPP.
 After interface creation, VPP generates an index, which serves as a reference for other configuration items that use an interface.
 Examples are bridge domains, routes, and ARP entries.
 Other items, such as FIBs may have more complicated dependencies involving additional configuration items.

 !!!
 Note
-    If for some reason the agentctl vpp cli commands fail, drop down directly to the VPP CLI console using `docker exec -it vpp-agent vppctl -s localhost:5002`.
-Then type in the commands but be sure to omit `agentctl vpp cli` prefix.
+    If for some reason the agentctl vpp cli commands fail, you can access the VPP CLI console using `docker exec -it vpp-agent vppctl -s localhost:5002`.

 Start with an empty VPP and configure an interface: